 We have lots of needs in our community.
 We are seriously eroding our revenue base with the number and magnitude of PILOT agreements.

 It takes money to run a city and a county.
 This money has to come from somewhere, and the majority comes from property taxes.
 We assume all taxpayers pay their fair share.
 When certain companies are given special consideration, this arrangement impacts other property owners by reducing the amount of revenue collected, which can lead to a tax increase or a reduced level of service.

 Regular folks and small businesses pick up the slack for services when multi-million/billion dollar corporations have their taxes forgiven.

 For tax year 2019, PILOT agreements resulted in some 25 million dollars of lost revenue to the city and county.
 An "in-lieu" agreement typically lasts at least 10 years. $400 million is an estimate of the amount of tax revenue that will not be collected from benefitting companies while these existing agreements are in effect.
 The City gets almost 60 percent of its general fund revenue from property taxes.

 When our city and county governments approve PILOT agreements, the businesses pay dramatically less property tax.
 This arrangement raises both tax equity and social justice concerns.
 Why should homeowners and small businesses pay their fair share of taxes and also pay for the services (fire, police, etc.) for these companies?
 What about high priority community projects these uncollected tax dollars could be used for?
 Is it appropriate for the government to be picking winners and losers?

-Enforcement of the agreements is another issue.
+Enforcement of agreements is another issue.
 Some companies with PILOTs fail to bring the jobs they promised and yet are not held accountable and their tax breaks continue.
-On the other hand, property owners who get behind on their taxes may receive threatening letters, risk losing their property and may be faced with fines and court costs.
+On the other hand, property owners who get behind on their taxes may receive threatening letters, risk losing their property, and may be faced with fines and court costs.
 What sort of message does that send and how does it affect public trust?